Get notified of page updates

 Surveys, Registries, Interviews

-The PALB2 Study is an international research study to better understand breast cancer treatment among women with a PALB2 gene mutation.
+The Treatment Study is an international research study to better understand breast cancer treatment among individuals with ATM, CHEK2 and PALB2 gene mutations.
 Participants are asked to complete online or paper study questionnaires (every two years for 10 years) and share their family history, medical, and genetics records.

 Surveys, Registries, Interviews